 Every ecommerce site can take advantage of this tool by setting up an effective and compelling email marketing campaign by creating a workflow that triggers the email to be sent when a customer makes a purchase or takes other specific actions on their website.

 According to SaleCycle's 2018 remarketing report, cart abandonment emails have a high click-through rate for every industry researched.
 Indicating a positive tendency between the number of people who saw your ad divided by the number of people who clicked on it.

 Delivering the correct material to the right audience at the right time is essential to a successful marketing strategy.
 A successful email marketing campaign may help you contact a wider group of potential customers while their interest is still high.

 A travel company displays ads for vacation packages to users who have recently searched for flight deals and hotel accommodations on their website.

-By using Google Adsense’s technology, travel agencies can connect with potential clients who are actively looking to plan a vacation.
+Using Google Adsense’s technology, travel agencies can connect with potential clients looking to plan a vacation.

-Travel agencies are then able to offer them a variety of prices, flexible departure dates, and accommodation choices in an effort to remove any remaining barriers holding them back to book their trip.
+Travel agencies are then able to offer them a variety of prices, flexible departure dates, and accommodation choices to remove any remaining barriers holding them back from booking their trip.

-This targeted approach is a prime example of how contextual marketing can be used to increase the likelihood of conversion by providing relevant and personalized content to users based on their specific interests and actions.
+This targeted approach is a prime example of how contextual marketing can increase the likelihood of conversion by providing relevant and personalized content to users based on their specific interests and actions.